tiavina-mika/tiptap-parser/README.md

 <p  align="center">

-<b>tiptap-parser</b>: HTML parser for Tiptap <a href="https://www.npmjs.com/package/html-react-parser">html-react-parser</a> with code syntax highlighting.
+<b>tiptap-parser</b>: HTML parser for <a href="https://www.npmjs.com/package/mui-tiptap-editor">Tiptap editor</a> build on the of <a href="https://www.npmjs.com/package/html-react-parser">html-react-parser</a> with code syntax highlighting.

 </p>